XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # Tips for fixing some of the weakness
 * rename the folder name of my honeypot folder in the code or check my code and change the logic of my script!
+* Compile my Script using Nuitka this can help prevent some Ransomware/Malware kill the Compiled app (why?
+CX_Freeze and PyInstaller only pack our script with Python Intepreter which a lot of ransomware will Encrypt .py extention file )